freeverseio/laos-public-docs/api/write-queries/EvolveNFT.md

 ## Synchronous Evolving

 The `evolve` mutation evolves NFTs and returns the result, including the success status.
-It is ideal for synchronous processes but may block the API for longer during large evolution operations.
+It is ideal for synchronous processes, but the response may take several seconds and could block the API for longer during large minting operations.

 ```graphql
 mutation EvolveNFT {